Marc-David Munk: Author

-Munk is the author of Urgent Calls From Distant Places: an Emergency Doctor's Notes about Life and Death in East Africa.
+Munk is the author of Urgent Calls From Distant Places.
 The collection of medical essays is based on Munk's work as an emergency flight surgeon with Amref Health Africa Flying Doctors, in East Africa.
+The book will be published by the HarperOne imprint of HarperCollins publishers in January 2027.

-The book has received positive independent reviews: Kirkus Reviews called it "an enthralling portrait of high-wire emergency care performed under the most trying circumstances...the author's gripping, evocative prose conveys the adrenalized pressure of emergency care...
-The result is a true-life medical drama that combines tense heroics with mordant reflections."
-Publishers Weekly BookLife described the book as having "expert prose that smoothly transports readers into another world...Munk's ability to draw out the tender moments of his experiences and juxtapose them with the stark reality of his medical work in often-dire circumstances lends this memoir originality and magnetism."
+The book has received mostly positive reviews: Kirkus Reviews called it "an enthralling portrait of high-wire emergency care performed under the most trying circumstances..."

-Urgent Calls was the recipient of several book awards and recognitions.
-It was quarter-finalist for best non-fiction book of 2024 at the 2024 Publishers Weekly BookLife Awards, earning a score of 9.75/10; a category finalist at the 2024 Eric Hoffer Book Awards, and the winner of best travel book of 2024 at the 2024 Indiereader Discovery Awards.

 Education

 Munk received his B.A. in liberal arts from Colgate University, a Master of Public Health degree in epidemiology from Boston University, and an MD degree from Philadelphia's Jefferson Medical College.
 He completed a residency in emergency medicine and fellowship in global health at University of Pittsburgh Medical Center and later earned a Diploma in Tropical Medicine and Hygiene.
+He completed a fellowship in palliative medicine at Tufts Medical Center.
 In 2012 he earned a Master of Science degree in healthcare management from Harvard T.H.
 Chan School of Public Health.